Persuasive Essay Generator

 Can I ask for a specific emotional tone?

 Yes.
 Urgency, outrage, hope, and calm resolve are all valid tones for a persuasive essay, and the form accepts any of them.
-The drafter will still keep the logic intact — pathos does not replace evidence — but the language around the evidence will lean into whatever tone you pick.
-If the preview feels off, regenerate with a different tone setting.
+The workspace will still keep the logic intact — pathos does not replace evidence — but the language around the evidence will lean into whatever tone you pick.
+If the draft feels off, rework it with a different tone setting.

-Think of the draft as a strong starting point, not a final submission.
-You should still read the preview, check whether the evidence holds up against your actual source list, and tighten any phrasing that does not sound like you.
-The humanizer pass removes most of the AI signatures, but the persuasive voice always lands harder when a human has had the last word on it.
+That is the whole point.
+Think of the draft as a starting point you then rework.
+Read it, check whether the evidence holds up against your actual source list, and tighten any phrasing that does not sound like you.
+Persuasive voice always lands harder when a human has had the last word on it.

 Preview before you pay